 One of the most depressing things to encounter is having your phone not turn on.
 Every mobile phone user has had at least one instance where your phone just refused to turn on, no matter what you try.
 No amount of shaking, praying, or clicking is going to turn a dead phone into an alive one.

-This article aims to dive into reasons why a phone won't turn on, some common solutions to these issues, and finally how to recover data from phone that won't turn on.
+This article aims to dive into reasons why a phone won't turn on, some common solutions to these issues, and finally how to recover data from phones that won't turn on.

 Battery issues are one of the common reasons why phones don't turn on.
 These are also the most easily fixable issues and tend to not cost too much either.
 Common battery issues might be: